 The owner and other decision-makers benefit from a mission statement as it helps guide their strategic thinking.
 When they need to make a choice, they can consider the mission statement and make the choice that fits best.
 Likewise, they can look at the vision and ensure that any decisions are pushing them towards it.

-It also gives customers a reason to eat at your restaurant beyond food.
+It also gives customers a reason to eat at your restaurant beyond just delicious food.
 Consider the Shake Shack mission statement below and its focus on “carefully sourced premium ingredients.”
 This could be a powerful motivator for people who are conscientious about where the food they eat comes from.

 Ultimately, having clearly defined values can affect whether a consumer eats at your restaurant.
 An Edelman report found that one in two people are belief-driven buyers and that 67% of people have made a first-time purchase due to a company’s position on an issue.

-General Tips on Crafting a Statement
+General Tips on Crafting a Statement for Your Restaurant